 We enter into contracts in the normal course of business with CROs and subcontractors to further develop our products.
 The contracts are cancellable, with varying provisions regarding termination.
 If we terminated a cancellable contract with a specific vendor, we would only be obligated for products or services that we received as of the effective date of the termination and any applicable cancellation fees.
-We are contractually obligated for up to approximately \$6.1 million of future services under the agreements with the CROs, but our actual contractual obligations will vary depending on the progress and results of the clinical trials.
+At December 31, 2021, we are contractually obligated for up to approximately \$5.3 million of future services under the agreements with the CROs, but our actual contractual obligations will vary depending on the progress and results of the clinical trials.

-Note 17 - Concentration of Credit Risk
+Note 13 - Concentration of Credit Risk

-We maintain cash accounts in two commercial banks.
+Financial instruments that potentially subject us to significant concentration of credit risk consist primarily of our cash and cash equivalents.
+We utilize only well-established banks and financial institutions with high credit ratings.
 Balances on deposit are insured by the Federal Deposit Insurance Corporation (FDIC) up to specified limits.
-Total cash held by one bank was \$15,271,011 at December 31, 2020, which exceeds FDIC limits.
+Total cash held by our banks at December 31, 2021, exceeded FDIC limits.